ragate-inc/serverless-appsync-starter/aws-node-appsync/docs/vtl_reference/dynamo/query.md

 # Description
 This section describes how to implement a VTL template to execute a query operation to AWS DynamoDB.

 You only need to modify a few predefined parts to implement the query operation.

 # Provide
 - Generating queries using only partition keys
-- Generating Queries Using Sort Keys
+- Generating queries using sort keys
 - Generating queries using GSI

 # Usage

 ## basic
 By modifying the "User Input" section at the top of the VTL template code described below, queries can be generated for each use case.

 Modifications to code other than the "User Input" can be made at the discretion of the developer, but are not supported in this document.

 ## Partition key only queries